Universal quantum computation via scalable measurement-free error correction: Measurement-free concatenation

 \subsection{Circuit design}

 The starting point of our concatenation procedure is the MF error-correcting circuit for the $3 \times 3$ Bacon-Shor code proposed in Ref.~\cite{veroni2024}.
-For each subcircuit $\mathrm{C}_X^{(n)}$ ($\mathrm{C}_Z^{(n)}$) correcting bit-flips (phase-flips), $Z$-type ($X$-type) stabilizers are extracted to ancilla qubits, as shown in \cref{fig:concatenation-circuits}.
+For each subcircuit $\mathrm{C}_X^{(m)}$ ($\mathrm{C}_Z^{(m)}$) correcting bit-flips (phase-flips), $Z$-type ($X$-type) stabilizers are extracted to ancilla qubits, as shown in \cref{fig:concatenation-circuits}.
 Additionally, a third stabilizer $S_3 = S_1 S_2$ is extracted, to be FT against circuit-level noise.
 For a more detailed discussion on how to choose the set of redundant stabilizers and determine the circuit's design, we refer the reader to Ref.~\cite{veroni2024}.
 When concatenating this code with itself, we promote both physical qubits as well as ancilla qubits to logical qubits of the lower layer.

-For the correction, we then unencode the ancilla qubits to a length-$d_N$ repetition code using the unencoding gadgets repeatedly (see~\cref{fig:bacon-shor-unencoding-z,fig:bacon-shor-unencoding-x}), to exploit the transversality of multi-controlled gates described in \cref{sec:bacon-shor-repetition}.
-The unencoding protocol $\Lambda_Z$ ($\Lambda_X$) is FT as all physical operations are restricted to the same column (row), thus each qubit in the resulting repetition code is independent from the others.
-By partially unencoding the logical ancilla qubits to a repetition code, we can then perform multi-controlled operations on the logical operations.
-This is why we dub this a \emph{disposable} Toffoli gadget, since we have traded protection against certain types of errors for additional transversality.
-This is ideal in the MF context, as phase errors on the ancilla qubits are not influential during the correction.
+For the correction, we construct a gadget to to perform the feedback efficiently, exploiting the fact that the phase information in the ancilla qubits is unimportant.
+We unencode the ancilla qubits to a length-$d_N$ repetition code using the unencoding gadgets repeatedly (see~\cref{fig:bacon-shor-unencoding-z,fig:bacon-shor-unencoding-x}), to exploit the transversality of multi-controlled gates described in \cref{sec:bacon-shor-repetition} and shown in~\cref{fig:bacon-shor-repetition-transversal}.
+We note that the involved physical operations either have disjoint supports or act on the same column (row).
+As can be seen in \cref{fig:bacon-shor-logicals} these columns (rows) are orthogonal to the $X_L$ ($Z_L$) operator, thus the unencoding protocol $\Lambda_Z$ ($\Lambda_X$) is FT, as each error location can affect at most one qubit of the repetition code.
+By partially unencoding the logical ancilla qubits to a repetition code, we can then perform transversal multi-controlled operations on the logical qubits.
+This is well-suited to the MF context, since it reduces the overhead for MF feedback operations while preserving fault-tolerance---as phase errors on the ancillas are not transferred to the data qubits, and single bit flips result in at most a correctable bit flip on the data qubits.